Blog Post

 4. Have you ever faced an eviction?

-Although it’s likely the tenant will bend the truth, it’s still a question worth putting in your tenant questionnaire form.
+Although it’s likely the potential tenant will bend the truth, it’s still a question worth putting in your tenant questionnaire form.
 If the tenants have ever been evicted , give them time to explain the circumstances.
 Was the situation a blip in their lives?
 If it were, consider finding questions to ask their previous landlord.

 5. Will you consent to a background and credit check?